raml-org/webapi-parser/docs/common/conversion-json-raml.md

-# RAML Data Type -> JSON Schema conversion
+# JSON Schema -> RAML Data Type conversion
 Using `webapi-parser` and [AMF Model](https://raml-org.github.io/webapi-parser/js/classes/_amf_client_js_.model.document.baseunit.html) it is possible to convert JSON Schema from OAS 2.0 (or another) document to RAML Data Type included in RAML 1.0 Library.

 Please refer to [complete examples](#complete-examples) for more advanced use cases.

 ## Quick start

-We are going to use [OAS 2.0 Pet Store API](https://github.com/raml-org/webapi-parser/blob/master/examples/api-specs/oas/pet-store-api.json) in following examples.
+We are going to use [OAS 2.0 Pet Store API](https://github.com/raml-org/webapi-parser/blob/master/examples/api-specs/oas/pet-store-api.json) in the following examples.

 To convert JSON Schema to RAML Data Type, parse the document of your choice, reach data type using AMF Model and call its `.toRamlDatatype()` method (or property in JS case).
-Output of the methods is RAML 1.0 Library string containing converted type.
+Output of the method is RAML 1.0 Library string containing converted type.

 ```js
 // js